leangjia/blender_docs/manual/physics/particles/emitter/emission.rst

 In such a system, particles are emitted from the selected object from the *Start* frame to the *End* frame and have a certain lifespan.
-These particles are rendered default as :ref:`Halos <particle-halo>`, but you may also render these kind of particles as objects (depending on the particle system's render settings, see :doc:`Visualization </physics/particles/emitter/render>`).
+These particles are rendered default as :ref:`Halos <particle-halo>`, but you may also render this kind of particles as objects (depending on the particle system's render settings, see :doc:`Visualization </physics/particles/emitter/render>`).